-Research Experience for Undergraduates in Data Science
+Research Experience for Undergraduates in Computer and Data Science

 What Is Data Science?

 Data science is an interdisciplinary field of study, encompassing sub-areas of computer science, statistics, electrical engineering, and applied mathematics.
 It is the science of extracting actionable knowledge from large and complex data repositories, where “complex” may refer to the modality of the data (images, time series, text, as well as traditional tabular data) or other facets of the data in question (data can be complex because they are geographically distributed, or characterized by the ubiquity of missing or inaccurate values).
 Data Science has quickly become a critical enabling capability in many different fields: science, healthcare, energy, manufacturing, finance, and many others.
 Data can be used to train algorithms that are more accurate than experienced doctors in recognizing early-state tumors.
 It can also be used to predict when it is time to do preventative maintenance on a multi-million dollar machine, before a catastrophic failure.
 Data can be used to detect fraudulent activity in credit card transactions.
 Furthermore, it is becoming a core enabler for detecting and preventing cyberattacks.

 Research in Data Science could include designing and implementing new machine learning algorithms, applying machine learning algorithms to solve specific problems, or developing methods to manage huge data sets.

 What are systems projects?

 Systems projects could include designing and implementing new networking algorithms, new computer architectures, or software systems.

 - Majors in computer science, data science, statistics, applied mathematics, electrical engineering, or applied/pure mathematics

 - Some knowledge of computer programming in a language such as Python or Java is required.
 Python is strongly preferred